7 Takeaways From President Trump's Oval Office Address

 Trump tried to insist that he had already compromised with Democrats, saying he had moved from a concrete wall to barrier made of steel slats.
 But Democrats see that as no compromise.
 Remarkably, he neither offered anything else (like, say, bringing some clarity to the situation of the so-called DREAMers, undocumented immigrants brought to the U.S. as children) nor leveled any threat, like that he could declare a national emergency.

 Not offering a compromise or leveling a threat is particularly curious given the point of Oval Office addresses during a tragedy or a "crisis" is to affect some sort of outcome.
-Congressional leaders are again set to return to the White House Wednesday for resumed negotiations, but don't expect much to come of that.
-The president on Thursday is headed to the southern border, where he's expected to continue making the case for a physical barrier.
+Congressional leaders are again set to return to the White House on Wednesday for resumed negotiations, but don't expect much to come of that.
+The president on Thursday is headed to the Southern border, where he's expected to continue making the case for a physical barrier.

 2. Trump's dark worldview holds